ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-06-29-FOVMapping2.md

 When it comes to reading pixels, one issue with the `ReadPixels` function is that it can only retrieve pixels within a rectangular range.
 If we are to use `ReadPixels`, we can't help but fetch one pixel at once, otherwise, we have to use a large `Rect` to cover enemies widely spread across the map.

-One possible suggestion to improve the efficiency of cherry-picking multiple pixels at once from the entire texture rect is to use the **Compute Shader** [4].
+One possible suggestion to improve the efficiency of cherry-picking multiple pixels at once from the entire texture rect is to use the **Compute Shader [5]**.

 1. A script gathers UV coordinates corresponding to the enemy agents.
 2. The script transfers them to the compute shader.